Building a Multidomestic Strategy with Examples

 Walgreens store Source: Walgreens

-Walgreens Boots Alliance adopts a multi domestic strategy by tailoring its product offerings and services to meet the needs of local healthcare providers.
-They provide pharmacy services in line with each country's regulations and healthcare systems.
+Walgreens Boots Alliance uses a multi domestic approach by customising their products and services to the needs of local healthcare professionals.
+They offer pharmacy services according to each country’s regulations and healthcare systems.

 Multidomestic vs. global strategy